 From the discovery of newly uncovered evidence that may establish innocence to retroactively applicable amendments to the federal sentencing guidelines – or any other unique circumstances – Harlan will take a “second look” at your case for the purpose of identifying grounds for vacating a conviction or reducing a sentence outside of normal appellate and post-conviction processes.

 You deserve tenacious advocacy even if you have been convicted of a crime.
 If you have a post-conviction issue that has never been presented or adjudicated by any court, we can help you sharpen the issues, and potentially achieve a life-changing outcome through a special post-conviction project.
-Indeed, Harlan has already been successful in reducing the life sentences of eight federal defendants who thought they would never walk again as free men.
+Indeed, Harlan has already been successful in reducing the life sentences of nine federal defendants who thought they would never walk again as free men.

 Contact Protass Law PLLC